Benjamin M. Rosen: Rosen Electronic Letter

 Rosen Electronic Letter was distributed via a separate entity named Rosen Research.
 In 1982, Esther Dyson began working there and, in 1983 she bought the company from her employer, renaming the company EDventure Holdings and the Rosen Electronic Letter newsletter Release 1.0.

+Philanthropy

+Rosen served on the Board of Trustees at Memorial Sloan Kettering Cancer Center, the New York Philharmonic, and on the Director's Roundtable at the Morgan Library & Museum.

+Personal life and death

+Rosen and his first wife, Alexandra, had two sons, Jeffrey Rosen and Eric Rosen.
+He later married Donna Perret and had a step-daughter, Melanie Perret.

+Rosen died in Manhattan on August 23, 2026, at the age of 93.

 Awards

 In 1999, Rosen was awarded the Founders Medal of the Institute of Electrical and Electronics Engineers (IEEE).
-He was named a recipient of Caltech Distinguished Alumni Award in 2007.
+He was named a recipient of Caltech's Distinguished Alumni Award in 2007.
 In 2018, he received Caltech's highest honor, the Robert A. Millikan Medal.

-Family

-He and his first wife Alexandra are the parents of their two sons, Jeffrey Rosen and Eric Rosen.
-He is married to Donna Perrett Rosen and also has a step-daughter, Melanie Perret.